vmware-tanzu/community-edition/docs/site/content/docs/latest/prometheus-config.md

 # Configuring the Prometheus Package

-The Prometheus ](https://prometheus.io/) package provides a monitoring system and time series database. .
+The [Prometheus](https://prometheus.io/) package provides a monitoring system and time series database.

 ## Components